upya4ko/H8mini_blue_board_brushless/README.md

 ### H8mini Blue board version###

 # WORK IN PROGRESS
-I try convert H8 board to brushless FS using cheep 1S ESC from AliExpress First working example done, need test before publish
+I try convert H8 board to brushless FC using cheep 1S ESC from AliExpress First working example done, need test before publish

 WARNING NOT STABLE AS IS